jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 -----------------------------------------------------------------------------------------------

-_Optional ?_
+*_Optional ?_*

 I previously suggested (below) that it might be worth uploading both the original and the cleaned versions of files. [iNaturalist user @aredoubles](http://www.inaturalist.org/observations/aredoubles) noted that may not be necessary because we're not adjusting the tempo or frequency of the calls / songs.
 That's true, but I would add one caveat.
 One Audacity tool I didn't mention above, but have used, is `Noise Reduction`, which can affect the focal call / song.
-If `Noise Reduction`is used for bacground noise that occurs in the same frequency band as the target call / song then it might be worht uploading the original, too.
+If `Noise Reduction`is used for background noise that occurs in the same frequency band as the target call / song then it might be worht uploading the original, too.

+_Update 01 Apr 2016_

+I just saw a talk at the [2016 ASB meeting]() looking at bird calls across a background noise gradient.
+The results suggest a shift in call frequency in the face of anthropogenic noise.
+One limitation of the study was that it is restricted to one county in South Carolina.
+If we include the originals with the clean calls, then these recordings could be used in broad-scale analyses of these sorts of questions of the "soft" effects of human encroachment.

 <del>__Note:__ Up until now I have been uploading just the best version of the recording.
 But as I've been writing this post I realized that it's probably better to include the clean version and the original.
 The primary reason is that I'm a novice at sound editing, and I don't know if I'm inadvertently modifying some part of the sound that shouldn't be modified.
 By placing the original in the record, someone with a lot more knowledge might be able to get a better recording that can be used in some sort of analysis, e.g., about bird song evolution.</del>